 - Incredible Shrinking Man: One of the several possible scenarios.

 - Karma Houdini: Even if the Traitor loses, there are a few haunts that make no mention about the Traitor receiving any form of punishment.

 - Kill It with Fire: Certain monsters can only be defeated this way.

-- Loot Drama - One particular Haunt, "Treasure Hunt".
+- Loot Drama: Invoked in one particular Haunt, "Treasure Hunt".
 It's also one of the few Traitor-less Haunts.
 Rather, everyone is pitted against each other within a now booby-trapped mansion as they try to be the first to find said treasure.

 - Not Himself